imc0/nso-get-data/README.md

  - `-h` or `-help`
    Print a short help message explaining these options and exit.

+ - `-M`
+   Turn on `-run` mode and add `-M` to the flags to run s3s with; i.e., a shorter way of writing `-run -M`.
+Note that this shortcut doesn't take a numeric argument, so if you need one then you should write `-run "-M nn"` instead.

  - `-q`
    Output fewer messages (but still output warnings and errors).
 In `-write` mode a successful run doesn't produce any output.

+ - `-r`
+   Turn on `-run` mode and add `-r` to the flags to run s3s with; i.e., a shorter way of writing `-run -r`.

+ - `-run "ARGS"`
+   Turn on `-write` mode (which writes tokens to the s3s config file – see below).
+After writing the tokens, run the s3s script with the given arguments.
+If the arguments contain blanks then you must quote them so that the shell passes them as a single argument to this script.
+   It is not possible to meta-quote blanks (i.e., to have the blanks passed as arguments to s3s).

+   The ARGS will usually be flag arguments to the s3s script, and `s3s.py` should be in the current directory or in your PATH.
+But instead you can write the name or path of the s3s script at the beginning of the ARGS.
+   (Technically it could also be any other command, but that might not be as useful.)

+   It is permitted, though not recommended, to write `-run "ARGS"` more than once, and the arguments will be added together.
+This means you can combine the `-r` and `-M` shortcut flags with each other and with `-run`.
+   But it's an error if more than one of the ARGS have a command name at the beginning.

  - `-ssh [USER@]ADDR[:PORT]`
    Access the Android device using SSH protocol.
 The *USER@ADDR* syntax is